Frequently Asked Questions

 Can admitted applicants defer admission?

-Admitted applicants may request to defer admission to the MBA program for one year (Full-Time MBA) or one semester (Evening MBA).
+Admitted applicants may request to defer admission to the MBA program for one year (Full-Time MBA) or one semester (Professional MBA).
 Requests must be made in writing and are granted on a case-by-case basis by the admissions committee.
 If the deferment request is granted applicants will submit the $1,500 non-refundable enrollment in order to secure their place in the next cohort.
 Scholarship recipients who defer admission will be guaranteed a scholarship for the following academic year, but the actual amount of the scholarship may change depending upon the scholarship allocations for that academic year.

 What happens if I am not admitted?

-You are welcome to reapply for the next semester (Evening MBA) or next academic year (Full-Time MBA).
+You are welcome to reapply for the next semester (Professional MBA) or next academic year (Full-Time MBA).
 Being denied for one cohort does not impact potential admissions decisions for the future.
 Please contact the MBA Admissions Office for a re-application fee waiver.
 You may request feedback on your application by contacting the admissions office.
 Due to the volume of applications please contact the office via email at the end of the application cycle.